ljunggren/boozang-docs/README.md

 ![xray-concept](images/xray-concept.png)

-### Introduction
+### Integration Steps

-Xray works as a master store for all Cucumber features and scenarios.
-There are the following basic steps to the Boozang - XRay integration.

-These are the steps needed on the XRay side
+These are the steps needed on the Xray side to enable connection with Boozang

 1. Get API key (Cloud) or access credentials (on-premise) to allow for XRay integration
 2. Define scenarios in XRay
 3. Link scenarios to features in XRay
 4. Define a Jira filter that matches the desired scenarios

-After these have been completed, do the following on the Boozang side

-These are the steps needed on the Boozang side
+These are the steps needed on the Boozang side to connect with Xray

 1. Add the XRay API key to Boozang integrations
 2. Synchronize features

-After this has been completed, you already have a successful integration.
-To get the best value out of the integration, upload the reports on the XRay side.
-Perform the following steps on whatever CI server you are running.

-These are the steps needed on the CI server side
+These are the steps needed on the CI server side to report results back to Xray

 1. Define a Boozang CI job
-2. Add code to upload features on XRay
+2. Add the CI step to upload features on XRay

-Below I will outline these steps.

 ### Xray: Add API key